- Water plants regularly during dry spells, and mulch the soil to prevent moisture loss

 - There are considerable differences in susceptibility between rose cultivars.
 However, any claimed resistance to the disease may not persist for the lifetime of the plant, or be effective in all localities

 Like that of most powdery mildews, the majority of the growth of rose powdery mildew is on the surface of the plant.
 This exposed growth makes it susceptible to a range of chemical control measures.

 Some of the fungicides available for the control of rose mildew will have activity against blackspot and rust, which are also common and damaging diseases.
-These include myclobutanil (various products, including Bayer Garden Systhane Fungus Fighter, Westland Rose Rescue and Doff Systemic Fungus Control), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra, Roseclear Ultra).
+These include myclobutanil (various products, including Bayer Garden Systhane Fungus Fighter*, Bayer Garden Fungus Fighter Disease Control* and Doff Systemic Fungus Control), tebuconazole (Bayer Garden Multirose Concentrate 2) and triticonazole (Scotts Fungus Clear Ultra, Roseclear Ultra).